 We are deeply connected to the communities where we operate and have a long history of doing our part to help them thrive.
-We made our first charitable donation in 1903 and have since provided nearly $250 million in grants through our formal giving program, established in 1948.
-We invest resources in our communities — and society — through direct grants, volunteerism projects, strategic research and partnerships, educational opportunities and ongoing stakeholder engagement.
+We made our first charitable donation in 1903 and have since provided more than $250 million in grants through our formal giving program, established in 1948.
+We invest resources in our communities — and society — through direct grants, as well as volunteerism projects, strategic research and partnerships, educational opportunities and ongoing stakeholder engagement.

 Most of our philanthropy is directed through our Weyerhaeuser Giving Fund, which makes cash contributions to community organizations through local grants and supports disaster-relief funding.
-In 2020, we donated a total of $5.3 million in charitable grants, in-kind donations and sponsorships to organizations throughout the United States and Canada (in-kind donations and sponsorships are funded directly from business budgets).
+In addition, all lines of business have a dedicated budget for in-kind donations and sponsorships.
+In 2021, we donated a total of $5.9 million in charitable grants, in-kind donations and sponsorships to organizations throughout the United States and Canada.

-In addition to company donations, our employees are passionate about contributing their time, money and expertise to support causes they care about.
-Our employees love to donate and volunteer in our communities, and we love to support their efforts in the following ways:
+Our employees are passionate about contributing their time, money and expertise to support causes they care about.
+They are active donors and volunteers in our communities, and we are proud to support their efforts in the following ways:

 Annual Recognition Awards: Each year, we recognize four outstanding individual employees or teams with a Weyerhaeuser Volunteer of the Year Award.
 Recipients receive a $5,000 grant for the organization they support.
 Learn more about this award and how to nominate a Weyerhaeuser employee in your community today.